dashiellmassey/dashiellmassey.github.io/_pages/teaching.md

 permalink: /teaching/
 ---

-I am extremely passionate about teaching and have 10 semesters of experience teaching undergraduate biology labs, as an undergraduate
+I have 10 semesters of experience teaching undergraduate biology labs, first as an undergraduate Teaching Assistant, then as a laboratory coordinator, and currently as a graduate Teaching Assistant.
+Read about my philosophy on teaching
-Teaching Assistant, a laboratory coordinator, and a graduate Teaching Assistant.
-You can read about my teaching philosophy here.
+<a href="/files/Teaching_Philosophy.pdf" target="_blank" rel="noopener noreferrer">here</a>.

 <h2> Cornell Undergraduate Lab in Genetics and Genomics </h2>